Clostridium perfringens: Transformation

-There are two methods of genetic manipulation via experimentation that have been shown to cause genetic transformation in C. perfringens, the first being Protoplast transformation and second Electroporation.
-The first method involves the variations of C. perfringens with compromised cell wall while the second utilizes electricity and vegetative versions of C. perfringens.
+There are two methods of genetic manipulation via experimentation that have been shown to cause genetic transformation in C. perfringens, the first is protoplast transformation and second is electroporation.
+The first method involves the variations of C. perfringens with compromised cell wall while the second uses electricity and vegetative versions of C. perfringens.

 Protoplast transformation

-The first report of transformation in C. perfringens involved polyethylene glycol-mediated transformation of protoplasts, bacteria whose cell wall has been removed.
+The first report of transformation in C. perfringens involved polyethylene glycol-mediated transformation of protoplasts, bacteria whose cell walls have been removed.
 This transformation procedure involved the addition of plasmid DNA to the protoplasts in the presence of high concentrations of polyethylene glycol.
 Initial protoplast transformation experiments utilized, L-phase variants, cell wall deficient versions, of C. perfringens via penicillin treatment in the presence 0.4m sucrose.
 However, after the transformation procedure was completed, all of the transformed cells were stuck in the form of L-phase variants, unable to regenerate cell wall.
 In contrast, it was observed that autoplasts, protoplasts derived from autolysis (the natural degradation of bacterial cell walls through the use of the bacteria's own enzymes), were able to regenerate and produce rods with cell walls as well as be transformed with C. perfringens plasmid DNA.

 Electroporation

-Electroporation involves the application of a high-voltage electric field to vegetative bacteria cells for a very short period of time.
-This technique resulted in major advances in genetic transformation of C. perfringens, due to the bacteria often displaying itself as a vegetative cell or as dormant spores in food.
+Electroporation involves the application of a high-voltage electric field to vegetative bacterial cells for a very short period of time.
+This technique resulted in major advances in genetic transformation of C. perfringens, due to the bacterium often displaying itself as a vegetative cell or as dormant spores in food.
 The electric pulse creates pores in the bacterial cell membrane and allows the passive influx of DNA molecules.
 This method was found to be more efficient than the previously stated protoplast transformation due to the simpler procedure and greater yields.